How do I know if I have a virtual hearing?

 Will the court tell me how to join the virtual hearing?

 Yes.
 The court will send you instructions on how to join your virtual hearing by video or by phone.
+For additional instruction, contact the court before the day of your scheduled hearing.

 How to get ready if your virtual hearing is by Zoom